johnnyshields/mongoid_classy_denorm/README.md

   # REQUIRED: Define a `has_one` relation to the "Source"
   belong_to :appointment

-  # EmbeddedDenorm will automatically detect the overlapping fields
-  # by name, and set only those ones
+  # ClassyDenorm will copy values to fields whose names match those of the Source document
   field :date,    type: Time
   field :status,  type: Symbol

+  # Fields whose names are not present on the Source document will be ignored
+  field :unused,  type: String

   # TIP: You may define custom methods on your denormalized objects.
 Consider using a mixin
   # to support the same methods on both the original and denormalized models.